dbvisel/tapestryviewer/README.md

 ### important

- - check the metadata fetch!
-It needs to be a function
+ - deal with collections – a different kind of module in maker
  - set initial zoom to width of everything
    - ugly padding currently
  - add in buttons to pan (top center, left center, bottom center, right center)
- - deal with collections – a different kind of module in maker
-   - step + repeat making of items
  - move preview to iframe?
 Can we do this?
  - BUG: why can't we scroll text fields?
    - this is connected to the zoom component